Infers/Infers/Docs/Tutorial.md

 ```

 Actually, in the above interaction, the first call `show ([1], true)` uses the
-previously defined `pair` rule, while second call uses the new `tuple` rule
+previously defined `pair` rule, while the second call uses the new `tuple` rule
 twice.
 Why is this so?
 The Infers engine tries to order the rules from more
 specific to less specific by considering how general the result types of rules
 are.
 The result type of `pair` is `Show<'x * 'y>`, while the result type of
 `tuple` is `Show<'t>`.
 Any type that unifies with `Show<'x * 'y>` also unifies
 with `Show<'t>`, but not vice verse, so Infers prefers the `pair` rule to the
 `tuple` rule.
 This can be used to specialize rules for specific type families.
-Of course, the `tuple` rule subsumes the `pair` rule, so we'll drop the `pair`
+Of course, in this case, the `tuple` rule subsumes the `pair` rule, so we'll
-rule in the remainder.
+drop the `pair` rule in the remainder.

 When using Infers and the `Rep` class, the nested product types, using `And<'x,
 'xs>` types, can be used merely as *guides* for the rule methods and it is
 possible to manipulate tuples without converting them to a nested product like
 we did above.
-For simplicity, we'll ignore that possibility for now.
+For simplicity, we'll ignore that possibility for the moment.

 ### The tuple method revisited